Eatham532/Software-Engineering-HSC-Textbook/docs/Year11/ObjectOrientedParadigm/Chapter-05-OOP-foundations/Section-06-Design-process-task-definition-and-decomposition/index.md

 ## Learning objectives

+!!! builds-on "Builds on"
+    This section builds on [5.5 Modelling with class diagrams, structure charts and DFDs](../Section-05-Modelling-with-class-diagrams-structure-charts-and-DFDs/index.md).

 By the end of this section, you will be able to:

 - Follow a systematic design process from requirements to implementation